schdck/SimpleDialogs/README.md

 <hr>

 ## :bulb: About the project
+I made this project to make my life easier when displaying messages to the user and for study purposes.
+Any help, tips, suggestions or critics are really appreciated.

 This project was heavily inspired/based on [Mahapps.Metro](https://github.com/MahApps/MahApps.Metro) (and its dialogs) and on [Mahapps.Metro.SimpleChildWindow](https://github.com/punker76/MahApps.Metro.SimpleChildWindow), so a special thanks to [@punker76](https://github.com/punker76) and all the other maintainers/contributors.

 ## :rocket: Getting started